CarloFAProfumieri/deturnoar/README.md

 # deturno.ar

 This project was created to display the shifts of my city's pharmacies on a map.
-Since this is still an alpha release, you can access the site through **GitHub Pages** by clicking the link below:
+You can access the webpage beta by clicking the link below:

 🔗 [Visit deturno.ar](deturno.ar)
 🔗 [Visit deturno.ar/santo-tome](deturno.ar/santo-tome)